The Right Questions to Ask During an Interview

 Directive questions are also known as suggestive or loaded questions.
 They take a piece of information and apply an assumption of the outcome.
 The issue with loaded questions is that they contain an implicit or explicit assumption with which the person being questioned is likely to disagree.

-For example, “Did you finally respond to the reporter?” is a loaded question because it implies that the subject is not timely.
+For example, “Did you finally respond to the reporter?” is a loaded question because it implies the interviewee is not timely.
 In this case, the loaded question pushes the respondent to give a yes or no answer and may cause them to become defensive.
 Regardless of the response they choose, they will appear to agree with the question’s underlying presupposition:

 • A response of “yes” appears to confirm they were late responding to reporters in the past but have since stopped.